Rookout/docs/docs/rules-index.md

 1. **processing** - this section defines the data processing in the agent and sending the data to various targets.
 It is in the form of a *script*.
 1. **server_processing** - this section allows configuring data processing as a service using the Rookout Cloud.
 Coming Soon!
-1. **aug** - this section defines the way the data is extracted from the application.
-It is comprised of multiple sub-sections, more about them can be read [here](rules-aug.md).
-A quick overview:
+1. **aug** - short for "augmentation", this section defines the way the data is extracted from the application.
+It is comprised of multiple
+sub-sections:
     1. **location** - this section defines the event this aug applies to.
     2. **condition** - this section defines any additional limitations on when to execute the aug.
     3. **extractor** - this section defines any additional information to extract from the application before runnig the